pywbem/pywbemtools/docs/pywbemcli/commands.rst

 .. index:: single: connection select command
 .. index:: pair: command; connection select

-The ``connection select`` command selects a connection definition from the :term:`connections file` to become the :term:`current connection`.
+The ``connection select`` command selects a :term:`connection definition` from the :term:`connections file` to become the :term:`current connection`.

 The command format is:
     pywbemcli [GENERAL-OPTIONS] connection select ``NAME`` [COMMAND-OPTIONS]

-If the ``NAME`` argument is specified, the connection definition with that name is selected.
-Otherwise, pywbemcl displays the list of connection definitions from the connections fileand prompts the user to pick one to be selected.
+If the ``NAME`` argument is specified, the :term:`connection definition` with that name is selected.
+Otherwise, pywbemcli displays the list of names of :term:`connection definition` entries from the connections file and prompts the user to pick one to be selected.
 If there is only a single connection, that connection is selected without the user request.

-If the ``--default``/``-d`` command option is set, the connection definition in addition becomes the default connection, by marking it accordingly in the :term:`connections file`.
+If the ``--default``/``-d`` command option is set, the :term:`connection definition` in addition becomes the default connection, by marking it accordingly in the :term:`connections file`.